Three area runners with strong ties compete against each other in Austin Invite - Austin Daily Herald

 Published 6:50 pm Tuesday, October 12, 2021

-A trio of area runners all put up big performances at the Austin Cross Country Invite in Meadow Greens Golf Club Tuesday.
+A trio of area runners all put up big performances at the Austin Cross Country Invite at Meadow Greens Golf Club Tuesday.

-Austin freshman Marissa Shute led the pace as she took first with a time of 19:35.5 and her senior teammate Nadia Vaughn came behind just nine seconds later in second place.
+Austin freshman Marissa Shute led the pace taking first with a time of 19:35.5 and her senior teammate Nadia Vaughn came in just nine seconds later in second place.

 It was the final home meet for Vaughn, who has grown close to Shute throughout this season.
 Vaughn is excited about Shute’s future, while also relishing her last few runs with the Packers.